 He particularly spearheaded the Haitian revolution in the late 18th century.
-He was born in 1743 to an educated slave.

 The Black Napoleon was among the people who fought for black freedom and emancipation.
 He vehemently resisted the Saxons – a confederation of Germanic tribes on the North German Plain.

 Gallantly he fought for freedom, employing every positive tactic to achieve it.
 By 1795, he had made significant successes in the Haitian fight for freedom.
-He started his career as a military commander in the French colony of Santo Domingo (capital of the Dominican Republic).
-He trained his contingent on the skills of Guerrilla warfare, which seemed to be an option that worked in their favor.

 Black Napoleon is remembered for being a strategist, visionary, formidable intellectual and warrior with keen political acumen; he was a disciplinarian to the core.

 He was a man of valour; he did a lot in his reign to fix the economy and security of the people.
 He was a staunch Roman Catholic who detested slavery and gave the fight for the Haitian freedom all of himself.